What Knee Brace Do I Need?

 To able to fit the right knee brace we have to determine what the goal of the brace is.
-Basic knee braces can be split into three different categories and I will hopefully break it down to help anyone decide what brace may be right for them.
+We can group basic knee braces into three different categories:

-The goal of these braces is to increase circulation and proprioception while decreasing swelling.
+The goal of these knee braces is to increase circulation and proprioception while decreasing swelling.

-These braces do not add stability to the knee but give an overall comfort feeling.
+They do not add stability to the knee but give an overall feeling of comfort.

-They are very commonly worn as they are the most comfortable and easiest to wear.
+People commonly wear this type of knee brace, as they are the most comfortable and easiest to wear.

-A regular knee concern is stability.
-This means the patient feels their knee wants collapse while weight bearing.
+A common concern is the instability of the knee where patient feels their knee wants collapse while weight bearing.

 This is normally due to a strain or laxity in the medial collateral ligament (MCL) or lateral collateral ligament (LCL) or overall muscle weakness.

-The longer and stronger the hinge arms are the more stability is added to the knee.
+Rigidly structured hinges provide stability to the knee.
+The longer and stronger the hinge arms are, the more stability they provide.

-The lower end braces are usually sleeves with hinge arms added while the stronger more expensive braces can be made of all rigid materials.
+Lower-end knee braces are usually sleeves with hinged arms.
+Meanwhile, stronger and more expensive knee braces may be made of completely rigid materials.

 The third common use of knee braces is to help reduce pain with patella femoral syndrome.

-The pain is caused by misalignment of the kneecap.
+Misalignment of the kneecap can cause pain.
 The patella has a grove that it runs on while flexing and extending the knee.

 For many reasons, including muscle imbalance and overpronation, the patella rubs on the grove causing pain.